-In 2022, Gartner reported that '[on] average, four to six members are typically involved in researching, evaluating and purchasing software options', with 18% of businesses surveyed including 10+ people in their process'.2 With this evolution has come the introduction of new requirements and new personas who wish to improve their reporting capability.
+In 2022, Gartner reported that '[on] average, four to six members are typically involved in researching, evaluating and purchasing software options', with 18% of businesses surveyed including 10+ people in their process'.2 new requirements and new personas who wish to improve their reporting capability.
 This can lead to challenges, not only in software selection, but in the deployment and adoption of a solution trying to service varying specific requirements.